shirleyahn/we_analysis_scripts/README.md

 those transitions.
 The main script to execute is plot_duration.py.
 Make sure to change the TODOs in plot_duration.py.
 The script will also generate a distribution plot of durations in PDF form.
+- pdist_plots folder: includes scripts that generate bins for pdist when values are negative (default w_pdist will not work in this case so use bins.py).
+The user can copy and paste the output from bins.py as the first line for w_pdist_rbdc_elec.sh.
+Make sure that plotting.py is pulling the same data as in bins.py!
 - traj_concatenate folder: includes scripts that concatenate iterations to make a trajectory.
 Often times, we will end up with a list of iteration #s and segment #s (e.g., from durations